West Michigan PBL Network

 • Students will complete multiple reflections as they work through the unit.
 These will include topics that show the teacher what they are learning, while also reflecting on how they work as a team.

-• Utilize two formal reflections and 1 informal reflection each week of the project.
+• Utilize two formal reflections and one informal reflection each week of the project.

 Picture